 The Guatemalan quetzal is the functional currency for the Organization's programs.
-All amounts in these financial statements are reflected in U.S. dollars.
-All statement of financial position accounts have been translated using an exchange rate representative of the exchange rate in effect at the statement of financial position dates.
-The foreign currency translation adjustment is recorded in the statement of activities.
-The approximate accumulated foreign currency translation adjustments amounted to \$(9,500) at June 30, 2015 and 2014.
-The translation adjustment also includes gains and losses due the change in the value of various foreign currencies in relation to the U.S. dollar resulting from contributions received and cash transfers to fund the operations of the Organization in Guatemala, which amounted to a gain of \$1,351 and \$2,915 for the years ended June 30, 2015 and 2014, respectively.
+All amounts in these consolidated financial statements are reflected in U.S. dollars.
+All financial position accounts have been translated using an exchange rate representative of the exchange rate in effect at the financial position dates.
+The foreign currency translation adjustment is recorded in the consolidated statement of activities.
+The approximate accumulated foreign currency translation adjustments amounted to \$10,349 and \$(9,500) at June 30, 2016 and 2015, respectively.
+The translation adjustment also includes gains and losses due the change in the value of various foreign currencies in relation to the U.S. dollar resulting from contributions received and cash transfers to fund the operations of the Organization in Guatemala, which amounted to a gain of \$34,532 and \$1,351 for the years ended June 30, 2016 and 2015, respectively.